Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 - Move method initBall in Main to a new class InitBall.
 - Move method setPhysicsToBall in Main to new class BallPhysicsHandler.
 - Move method resetCollideFlags in Main to new class CollisionFlagsResetter.

-- Break the long setPhysicsToBall method into smaller methods and call in setPhysicsToBall, which includes
+Break the long setPhysicsToBall method into smaller methods and call in setPhysicsToBall, which includes:

         updateBallPosition();
         handleTopBottomCollision();